IBM/Education-SelfService-AI-Chatbot/README.md

 > **NOTE**: use the `Plus` offering of Watson Assistant.
 You have access to a 30 day trial.

+* Create a copy of the `env-sample` file and call it `.env`.
+Add in your NLU and Discovery credentials.

 ## 3. Configure Watson NLU

 NLU enriches Discovery by creating the addition of metadata tags to your data sets.
 In otherwords, include terms that overlap with words that users will actually provide in their queries.

-* Create a copy of the `env-sample` file and call it `.env`.
-Add in your NLU credentials.

-- The next step will run the [`.csv`](./data/discovery-nlu/input) files through NLU and extract entities and concepts.
+- The following instructions has the developer run the [`.csv`](./data/discovery-nlu/input) files through NLU and extract entities and concepts.
 Do this by running the python program:
 ```bash
 cd src
 pip install watson-developer-cloud==1.5